MischaU8/yumyum/selections/select-all-curves-command_ML3n-VGnBBg.md

 Version: 1.1.36
 Uploaded: 2023-06-27

-yum yum Floyd here with a quick look at the select all curves command in
-Plasticity most assets created in
-Plasticity are constructed from curves over the course of a modeling session you can end up with many curves that you either want to hide or delete to quickly select all Curves in a scene take advantage of the select all curves command and for even faster access to this powerful command assign it to a custom hotkey add this handy command to your toolkit to enhance your modeling workflow
+Most assets created in Plasticity are constructed from curves over the course of a modeling session.

+You can end up with many curves that you either want to hide or delete.

+To quickly select all curves in a scene, take advantage of the *Select all curves* command (`F` then search for `all`) and for even faster access to this powerful command [[assign it to a custom hotkey]] (such as `ctrl-shift-A`).

+Add this handy command to your toolkit to enhance your modeling workflow.